The Tiny Padlock That Protects Your Entire Website

 Benefits of Automated SSL:

-- Continuous protection (no more expired certs).
+- Continuous protection (no more playing chicken with expiration dates).

-- Huge time savings for IT teams.
+- Big time savings for IT teams—no more SSL renewal rituals.

-- Simplified compliance and audit readiness.
+- Simplified compliance and audit readiness (your future self will thank you).

 Let’s Encrypt: Free SSL for Everyone (But With Caveats)